sparkfun/SparkFun_SX1509_Arduino_Library/hardware/readme.md

 # Board Features

-It's just a breakout board for the SX1509, but it does have it's fair share of shortcuts.
+It's just a breakout board for the SX1509, but it does have its fair share of shortcuts.

 ## Jumpers